Pete Ankney

-William T. "Pete" Ankney (born c.
-1932) is an American former football coach.
-He served as the head football coach at the University of Dayton from 1963 to 1964, compiling a record of 4–14–2.
+William T. "Pete" Ankney (December 30, 1931 – September 27, 2020) was an American former football coach.
+He served as the head football coach at the University of Dayton from 1963 to 1964, and complied a record of 4–14–2.
 Before he was hired at Dayton in December 1962, Ankney coached high school football in the state of Ohio, at Fairmont High School in Kettering and Canton McKinley High School in Canton.

-Ankney is the uncle of former Bowling Green State University head football coach Moe Ankney.
+Ankney was the uncle of former Bowling Green State University head football coach Moe Ankney.